-Here are some of the reasons why Children's Aid Society of Toronto, The was selected as one of Canada's Top 100 Employers (2016) and Greater Toronto's Top Employers (2016):
+Here are some of the reasons why Children's Aid Society of Toronto, The was selected as one of Greater Toronto's Top Employers (2016):

 - Children's Aid Society of Toronto ensures that employees can recharge with four weeks of starting vacation allowance (and considers previous work experience when setting vacation time for new employees), and lets employees take up to 10 paid personal days off, with the option to carry forward up to 4 days year-over-year for a total of up to 14 paid personal days